gdaverdin/bioinfo/Lab-3-:-Variant-Calling-and-Filtering.md

 You have just been hired as a bioinformatician in at the Fred Hutchinson Cancer Research Institute.
-Your first task is to analyze BRCA1 amplicon resequence for a 45 year old female individual that has developed breast cancer.
-Breast cancer is currently the most common type of cancer in female humans, so clinical diagnostics must be fast and accurate.
-Your job is to identify any mutations and characterize their potential outcomes.
+DPCK gene amplicon resequence for a 45 year old female individual that has developed pancreatic cancer.
+Your job is to identify any mutations in this individuals' genes.

 You will be using the GATK pipeline and best practices to align your reads and call SNPs.
 Since this dataset is so small, for the sake of time, we can run this entire analysis on the interactive node without creating submission scripts.
 Just enter the commands, do not create a submission script and use qsub.